mohsinalimat/Bibliio/README.md

 ![Screenshot](https://raw.githubusercontent.com/atecle/Bibliio/master/assets/screenshot.png)

 ### To Do
+Will finish writing unit tests in the next week or so.

 I'm trying to completely refactor this to use MVVM & RxSwift as a learning excercise for myself and as a future reference for others.
 So far it's going ~slowly~ but progress is being made in branch `refactor-mvvm`.